Motivic stable cohomotopy and unimodular rows: Some notations and facts of -homotopy theory

-\subsection{Some notations and facts of $\A^1$-homotopy theory}
+I would like to thank my advisor Jean Fasel without whom this work would certainly not have seen the light of day.
+His generosity in sharing his ideas and his patience in answering my numerous naive (in the non-technical sense) questions can hardly be overstated.
+It is also a pleasure to thank the referee for a very careful review to which the significantly improved readability of the present paper owes much (thus any remaining opacity rests solely on me).
+Finally, a significant part of this article was written while I was an \emph{élève} of the École normale supérieure: I also wish to thank the École for its material support.

-The notations used are fairly standard and mostly follow \cite{AHW1} for what is strictly $\A^1$-homotopy theory.
+\section{Some notations and facts of $\A^1$-homotopy theory}

 \paragraph*{Categorical considerations.} A \emph{cogroup} object in a category $\mathsf{C}$ is a group object in the opposite category $\mathsf{C}^{op}$; a \emph{cocommutative} cogroup object in $\mathsf{C}$ is a commutative group object in $\mathsf{C}^{op}$.
 By definition, if $X$ is a (cocommutative) cogroup object in $\mathsf{C}$, then $\Hom_{\mathsf{C}}(X,Y)$ has a natural (commutative) group structure for any object $Y$ of $\mathsf{C}$.
-If $\mathsf{C}$ has finite coproducts hence an initial object $0$, a (cocommutative) cogroup may be described as an object $X$ of $\mathsf{C}$ together with morphisms $c:X\rightarrow X\coprod X$ (comultiplication), $i:X\rightarrow X$ (coinverse) and $e:X\rightarrow 0$ (counit) such that, seen in $\mathsf{C}^{op}$, $(X,c,i,e)$ is a (commutative) group object.
-In the context of homotopy theory, we will speak of (cocommutative) $h$-cogroups, that is, (commutative) cogroup objects in the homotopy category.
+If $\mathsf{C}$ has finite coproducts hence an initial object $0$, a (cocommutative) cogroup may be described as an object $X$ of $\mathsf{C}$ together with morphisms $c:X\rightarrow X\coprod X$ (comultiplication or sometimes coaddition in the case of a cocommutative cogroup), $i:X\rightarrow X$ (coinverse) and $e:X\rightarrow 0$ (counit) such that, seen in $\mathsf{C}^{op}$, $(X,c,i,e)$ is a (commutative) group object.
+In the context of homotopy theory, we will speak of (cocommutative) $h$-cogroups, that is, (cocommutative) cogroup objects in the homotopy category: these are discussed for general model categories in \cite{Hovey}.